 4.3.
-Size and sign of jumps associated with US macroeconomic announcements
+Size and sign of jumps associated with U.S macroeconomic announcements

 In this section, we associate the direction and magnitude of jumps detected in all five markets with the type of macroeconomic announcements.
-Since we utilize the mean forecast for each macroeconomic announcement to calculate surprises, the magnitude and direction of jumps are related to the value and sign of the given surprise.
+Since we utilize the mean forecast for each macroeconomic announcement to calculate surprises, the magnitude and direction of jumps are related to the size and the sign of a given surprise.
 Appendix B reports the date and time of the jump, the market (product), the return computed as logarithm of the price ratio before and after the jump, the actual announcement along with its mean forecast value, and type of the news announced for each macroeconomic indicator causing a jump in European markets.
-We look at the direction of the jump based on news type, i.e., whether the surprise is a 'good news' or 'bad news'.
-An announcement is classified as 'good news' if the event is better than forecasted and as 'bad news' otherwise.